College & Secondary Representatives

 3. Attendance at some of the Regional Forums

-4. Acting as a resource person for a specific NYSACAC committee
+4. Acting as a resource for a specific NYSACAC committee

-5. Serving as a liaison to designated regions of the state
+5. Serving as a liaison to a designated region of the state

 Benefits of Service: